-APRIL 2020 TO MARCH 2024 COUNCIL TERM OIA Reference Number Date of Complaint Section 150DZ(1)(a) Summary of Complaint Section 150DZ(1)(b) Why the complaint was dismissed Section 150DZ(1)(c) Name of Councillor Section 150DZ(2) Due to the identified council manager's account, and the fact that the complaint was made anonymously, the third allegation could not be supported.
-C/20/00703 30 September 2020 That a Councillor has engaged in misconduct through their communication in email and written publications that were not factual and subsequently unfairly damaging to council. section 150X(c)(ii) of the Local Government Act 2009 [the Act] as the statements made Derek Swanborough C/20/00664 15 September 2020 It is alleged that a Councillor made an election promise that residents would make substantial savings on their rates if the councillor was elected which has not been delivered to residents.
+OIA Reference Reference Date of Complaint Section 150DZ(1)(a) Summary of Complaint Section 150DZ(1)(b) Why the complaint was dismissed Section 150DZ(1)(c) Name of Councillor Section 150DZ(2) Number Due to the identified council manager's account, and the fact that the complaint was made anonymously, the third allegation could not be supported.
+C/20/00703 30 September 2020 That a Councillor has engaged in misconduct through their communication in email and written publications that were not factual and subsequently unfairly damaging to council.
+The OIA dismissed this matter pursuant to section 150X(c)(ii) of the Local Government Act 2009 [the Act] as the statements made were more general and more specific statements are subject to investigation Derek Swanborough C/20/00664 15 September 2020 It is alleged that a Councillor made an election promise that residents would make substantial savings on their rates if the councillor was elected which has not been delivered to residents.
 The OIA dismissed this matter pursuant to section 150X(a)(ii) of the Local Government Act 2009 on the basis that the conduct does not raise a reasonable suspicion of inappropriate conduct or misconduct.
 The OIA assessed the complaint and considered the relevant promise was made as an election candidate and not as a councillor.
 Conduct of election candidates is outside the jurisdiction of the OIA.
 The councillor contributed to media articles regarding rates, where the Councillor made the case for what the Councillor planned/hoped to achieve.
 However, such decisions are decisions of the local government, based on financial advice and not an individual councillor.
 Derek Swanborough

-OIA Reference Date of Complaint Summary of Complaint Why the complaint was dismissed Name of Councillor Number Section 150DZ(1)(a) Section 150DZ(1)(b) Section 150DZ(1)(c) Section 150DZ(2) C/20/00580 7 August 2020 It was alleged that a councillor was acting in a harassing manner towards staff and councillors taking and getting work calls and emails on personal devices and email accounts using RTI processes to access council information that was subsequently being reported in local media.
-Made public commentary critical of council that was misleading on the basis it omitted relevant context and circumstances Local Government Act 2009 as taking further action would be an unjustifiable use of resources.
+OIA Reference Number Date of Complaint Section 150DZ(1)(a) Summary of Complaint Section 150DZ(1)(b) Why the complaint was dismissed Section 150DZ(1)(c) Name of Councillor Section 150DZ(2) C/20/00580 7 August 2020 It was alleged that a councillor 1. was acting in a harassing manner towards staff and councillors 2. taking and getting work calls and emails on personal devices and email accounts 3. using RTI processes to access council information that was subsequently being reported in local media.
+4. Made public commentary critical of council that was misleading on the basis it omitted relevant context and circumstances Local Government Act 2009 as taking further action would be an unjustifiable use of resources.
 The complaint did not provide sufficient particulars to identify instances said to be misconduct so as to allow for detailed investigation to occur.
 The alleged misleading statements were only able to be investigated by conducting extensive and Derek Swanborough